 Who uses TAK?

 TAK is primarily used within the U.S. military but has also seen widespread use throughout law enforcement and recreational environments.
-Organizations such as the Department of Homeland Security, California Department of Forest and Fire Protection, and U.S. Customs and Border Protection just to name a few.
+Organizations such as the U.S. Forest Service, Department of Homeland Security, U.S. Customs and Border Protection, and Colorado Center of Excellence for Advanced Technology Aerial Firefighting (CoE) just to name a few.

 Where can I get it?